paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 ^
 ...running the "`next`" command executes the `puts name.inspect` code, which gives us `"Matz"`, the value we expect.
 But, Pry still says that "`name`" is `nil`.<br />
 How can the same variable have two values?
-It can't, so there must be something else at play here.
+It absolutely can not, so there must be something else at play here.
 What version of "`name`" exactly are Pry and `puts` seeing when the code is being stepped through?

 ---
 [.background-color: #F0F0F0]